History of Gloria Estefan in Timeline

 Gloria Estefan

-September 1, 1957: Gloria Estefan Born in Havana, Cuba
+September 1, 1957: Gloria Estefan born in Havana, Cuba

 September 1, 1957: Gloria Estefan Born

-On September 1, 1957, Gloria María Milagrosa Fajardo García, later known as Gloria Estefan, was born in Havana, Cuba.
+On September 1, 1957, Gloria María Milagrosa Fajardo García, known as Gloria Estefan, was born in Havana, Cuba.

-1959: Fajardo Family Flees to Miami
+1959: Fajardo family flees to Miami

-1961: José Fajardo Participates in Bay of Pigs Invasion
+1961: José Fajardo participates in Bay of Pigs Invasion

 In 1961, Gloria Estefan's father, José Fajardo, participated in the failed Bay of Pigs Invasion and was imprisoned in Cuba for nearly two years.

-1963: Birth of Rebecca Fajardo
+1963: Birth of sister Rebecca

-In 1963, Gloria Estefan's younger sister Rebecca, nicknamed Becky, was born.
+In 1963, Gloria Estefan's younger sister Rebecca, nicknamed "Becky", was born.

-1974: Estefan Becomes a Naturalized US Citizen
+1974: Naturalized U.S. Citizen

 In 1974, Gloria Estefan became a naturalized citizen of the United States under the name Gloria Garcia Fajardo.

-1976: Romantic Involvement with Emilio Estefan
+1976: Romantic involvement with Emilio Estefan

 September 1978: Marriage to Emilio Estefan